RachWalm/dyslexia/README.md

 ## User Experience (UX)
 ### Initial design
 #### Scope and Strategy
-There are lots of websites that provide technical information for dyslexics.
+There are many websites that provide technical information for dyslexics.
 These usually require a lot of reading, which is not advantageous for dyslexics and can be quite daunting.
 This website is going to use minimal text to provide an easy, calm and safe place for people wanting to find out more about dyslexia or feel that they are not alone/comment on their experiences.

 It is out of scope of this project to provide any technical or medical advice.

 #### User Stories
-First time user will use the site either as a potential dyslexic to discover more about if they are dyslexic and what they have in common with dyslexics or as a person interested in what being dyslexic is like.
+First time user will use the site either as a potential dyslexic to discover more about whether they are dyslexic and what they have in common with dyslexics or as a person interested in what being dyslexic is like.
 They will also be able to benefit from some ideas of how to work around dyslexic experiences.

-Repeat and Frequent users will come back as a place to find other resources about dyslexia and as the hints and tips section expands learn more ways to do things easily.
+Repeat and Frequent users will come back as a place to find other resources about dyslexia and, as the hints and tips section expands, to learn more ways to do things easily.

 #### Skeleton
 - Landing page, to give user information on purpose of site